GKZ-system of the 2-loop self energy with 4 propagators: The hypergeometric solutions of GKZ-system of the 2-loop self energy

 \section{The hypergeometric solutions of GKZ-system of the 2-loop self energy}

-To construct the hypergeometric series solutions of the GKZ-system of Eq.(\ref{GKZ17}) together with corresponding hyperbolic equations Eq.(\ref{GKZ19-1}) through triangulation is equivalent to choosing a set of linearly independent column vectors of the matrix in Eq.(\ref{GKZ19}) which spans the dual space.
+To construct the hypergeometric series solutions of the GKZ-system of Eq.(\ref{GKZ17}) and the hyperbolic equations Eq.(\ref{GKZ19-1}) through triangulation is equivalent to choosing a set of linearly independent column vectors of the matrix in Eq.(\ref{GKZ19}) which spans the dual space.
 We denote the submatrix composed of the first, third, fifth, and seventh column vectors of the dual matrix of Eq.(\ref{GKZ19}) as $\mathbf{\tilde A}_{_{1357}}$, i.e.

 Obviously $\det\mathbf{\tilde A}_{_{1357}}=-1\neq0$, and